 About The Project

-Construction on the Medora Business Loop and City Section project began in fall 2024 and will occur in multiple phases until its projected completion in the summer of 2026.
+Construction on the Medora Business Loop and City Section project began in fall 2024 and will continue through summer of 2026.
 The infrastructure enhancements will improve safety, traffic flow, and pedestrian access along Pacific Avenue (I-94 Business Loop) between exits 24 and 27.
-The work is especially vital as Medora prepares for the opening of the Theodore Roosevelt Presidential Library and the additional traffic it will bring to the city.
+The work is vital as Medora prepares for the Theodore Roosevelt Presidential Library opening and the additional traffic it will bring to the city.

 Key features of the project include:

-- Roundabout installation to improve traffic flow at Pacific Avenue and Chateau Road with a new roundabout.
+- Roundabout installation to improve traffic flow at Pacific Avenue and Chateau Road.

 - Bridge widening to expand the Little Missouri River bridge including a left-turn lane and a shared-use path.